Ms Access Gurus

 1. Go to the Design View of the form

-3. expand detail section to be taller to give yourself some working space
+2. expand detail section to be taller to give yourself some working space

-• Grab bottom of detail section border and drag down
+• Grab bottom of detail section border and drag down when the mouse pointer becomes a horizontal line with vertical double-headed arrow.

 • Name = txtHighlight